yifanwww/js-vectors/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Found a bug in vectors.js?
+about: Found a bug in js-vectors?
 Please let me know.
 ---

 <!--